yuptogun/crud/Readme.md

 7.  `metadata() === m()`
 8.  `operator() === o()`

-## So you don't accept any PR ? ##
+## So you don't accept any PR? ##

 I probably do.
 Now the repo is applied of Git Flow, FYI.

 ## To do ##

-Since CRUD has no support for mid-level SQL needs like JOIN, GROUP, COUNT or else, this approach should be replaced by something enhanced.
+Since CRUD has not any good idea of DB drivers or any support for mid-level SQL needs like JOIN, GROUP, COUNT or else, this approach should be replaced by something enhanced.
 To be announced.

 ## License

-Public Domain lol
+MIT